saransh79/todo-frontend/README.md

 # MERN Todo List App

 This is a simple MERN stack todo list app with CRUD operations using MongoDB.
 The app is fully responsive with a beautiful user interface.
+The backend repository for this app can be found at https://github.com/saransh79/todo-backend and the deployed version can be found at https://mern-todolist-app.netlify.app.

 ## Table of Contents